What's going on with universal basic income in Canada?

 Bill S-233 and Bill C-223

-If both bills are passed they would establish a guaranteed basic livable income for all people in Canada over the age of 17 according to UBI Works, which urged Canadians to sign a petition in support of Bill S-233 and Bill C-223.
+If both bills are passed they would establish a guaranteed basic livable income for all people in Canada over the age of 17 according to UBI Works, which has urged Canadians to sign a petition in support of Bill S-233 and Bill C-223.

 There’s more momentum than ever